lanfusion/amazon-tools/helium10/bulk-sales-estimator/Readme.md

 Q: It runs a bit slow, is there a way to make it faster?<br>
 A: _This is not officially supported, as such you may or may not have issues gathering data from Helium10 by adjusting the sleep timer.
 You can change line 75 on `helium.py` from `2 + random.randint(1, 3)` to a fixed value like `0` or `1` or whatever works for you.
 Use at your own risk._

+Q: How do I use this with multiple accounts?<br>
+A: _Perform Step 1, in separate folder, for every account you own.
+Then repeat all the steps starting from 6 for each account in its own folder._